EricFecteau/rust-data-analysis/src/3_transformation/joins.md

 └─────────┴─────────┴─────────┴─────────┴─────────┘
 ```

-Polars has multiple of these "simple" joins, incliding `left_join`, `semi_join`, `full_join`, `inner_join`, `anti_join` and `cross_join`.
-But you can create singnificantly more complex joins by building the `join` yourself with the `join` function and all of it's options.
+Polars has multiple of these "simple" joins, including `left_join`, `semi_join`, `full_join`, `inner_join`, `anti_join` and `cross_join`.
+But you can create significantly more complex joins by building the `join` yourself with the `join` function and all of it's options.
 For example, here is a `full join` on multiple variables:

 > [!NOTE]
-> For some reason, Polars does not reconsile the values of the keys in a `full join`, both in the `join` and `full_join` functions.
+> For some reason, Polars does not reconcile the values of the keys in a `full join`, both in the `join` and `full_join` functions.
 This means that any keys not found in the left create `nulls` in the original key name and any key not found in the right creates `nulls` in the key with an `_right` suffix (e.g. rec_num_right).
 I fix this in the example below with an expression that applies to all four joins.

 ```Rust
 let fix_full_join_vars = [